snap-one/docs-driverworks/driver_certification/README.md

-The purpose of this directory is to provide the latest information regarding Control4's Driver Certification program.
+The purpose of this directory is to provide the latest information regarding Snap  One’s Driver Certification program.

 Current content consists of the Connects with Control4 Certification Overview.PDF file.